WHAT IS THE SILER YARDS ARTS+CREATIVITY CENTER?

 WHAT’S THE PROBLEM?

 Santa Fe’s high cost of housing and commercial spaces is pushing our workforce out of the city.
-Santa Fe is exporting its creative talent and young workers instead of exporting their creative products and services.
+The city currently lacks over 3000 units of affordable rental housing, rental vacancy rates are under 3% for the third year in a row, pushing rental rates up over 30% in the last three years.
+As a result, Santa Fe is exporting its creative talent, young workers, and our future community leaders instead of exporting their creative products and services.
 The affordability crisis in Santa Fe is not just about housing.
 The shortage of affordable space also affects artists, performers and creative workers looking for studio, performance, commercial creation and sales spaces.

 WHAT’S THE SOLUTION?